rentyd/.github/profile/readme.md

 ### 👋 Introduction

-We are an open-source rental platform.
+We are an open-source rental management platform.

 ### 🎯 Objective

-To build an open-source rental platform that is secure, ad-free, and compliant with the rules and regulations of each country.
+To build an open-source rental management platform that is ad-free and compliant with the rules and regulations of each country.

 ### 🌈 Contribution guidelines